peterserfozo/my-webdev-docker-setup/README.md

 An ideal Docker based local environment setup not only for Drupal 8 development.

 ## One-time only setup
-* Clone my Traefik configuration from [this](https://github.com/mxr576/my-traefik-docker) respository and start the Traefik container with `docker-compose up -d`
+* Clone my Traefik configuration from [this](https://github.com/mxr576/my-traefik-docker) repository and start the Traefik container with `docker-compose up -d`
 * Install and setup DNSMasq to redirect all request from .l domains to your localhost.
-(Or [add manually](https://wodby.com/stacks/drupal/docs/local/domains/) your project url (ex.: my-project.l) to your system's hosts file.)
+(Or [add manually](https://wodby.com/stacks/drupal/docs/local/domains/) your project URL (ex.: my-project.l) to your system's hosts file.)

-How it works?
+How does it work?
 DNSMasq redirects all requests for .l domains to your local machine.
 Treafik watches incoming requests to .l domains and based on labels in docker-compose.yml redirects requests to the proper containers.

 ## How to use it